mlverse/lang/README.md

 coverage](https://codecov.io/gh/mlverse/lang/branch/main/graph/badge.svg)](https://app.codecov.io/gh/mlverse/lang?branch=main)
 <!-- badges: end -->

-Use an **LLM to translate a function’s help documentation on-the-fly**.
+Use an **LLM to translate a function’s help documentation on the fly**.
 `lang` overrides the `?` and `help()` functions in your R session.
-If you are using RStudio or Positron, the translated help page will appear in the Help pane.
+If you are using RStudio or Positron, the translated help page will appear in the ‘Help’ pane.

 ## Installing